Biohazard Precautions for Handling and Shipping Medical Specimens

 Proper Handwashing Techniques

-Following the correct procedures for handwashing is essential in minimizing cross-contamination and maintaining a safe working environment.
-According to the World Health Organization (WHO), this includes wetting hands, lathering them with soap, rubbing together vigorously all surfaces of both hands as well as between fingers and under fingernails before rinsing away completely any residue.
-Then drying off properly either using an air dryer or clean towel.
+According to the World Health Organization (WHO), this includes wetting hands, lathering them with soap, and rubbing together vigorously all surfaces of both hands as well as between fingers and under fingernails before rinsing away completely any residue.
+Then dry off properly either using an air dryer or a clean towel.

 Primary and Secondary Containers for Specimen Storage

 To ensure the safety and quality of specimen storage, both primary and secondary containers must be used along with absorbent materials.
-Primary containers like glass bottles, plastic screw-top or snap top boxes should always be leak proof, sturdy and sealed correctly to prevent contamination.
-The second layer of protection provided by a secondary container requires it to have features such as being resilient enough for any potential spills or leaks from the primary one.
+Primary containers like glass bottles, plastic screwtops, or snap-top boxes should always be leakproof, sturdy, and sealed correctly to prevent contamination.

 Primary Container Requirements

 The use of robust and leak-proof primary containers is necessary to prevent contamination in specimen storage.
-Polypropylene or high-density polyethylene are considered the most fitting materials for such purposes, given their strength and shatter resistant properties along with a tight seal that keeps out leaks.
+Polypropylene or high-density polyethylene are considered the most fitting materials for such purposes, given their strength and shatter-resistant properties along with a tight seal that keeps out leaks.

-To ensure safe sealing techniques, tamper proof labels must be applied properly on the container as well as making sure it remains tightly sealed at all times so there won’t be any leakage issues.
+To ensure safe sealing techniques, tamper-proof labels must be applied properly on the container as well as making sure it remains tightly sealed at all times so there won’t be any leakage issues.

 Secondary Container Features

-It is important to ensure that any secondary containers used for specimen storage are durable, watertight and able to cope with possible leakage from the primary container.
-Common materials suggested as suitable for these purposes include HDPE (High-Density Polyethylene) and clarified polypropylene because of their strength and capacity not just store contents securely but also withstand handling without leaking during storage.
+Common materials suggested as suitable for these purposes include HDPE (High-Density Polyethylene) and clarified polypropylene because of their strength and capacity not just to store contents securely but also to withstand handling without leaking during storage.

 When using such a secondary containment option, regulations or guidelines may dictate an appropriate volume which must be sufficient enough either 10% of what’s in all the primary containers combined or 100% filling up only one single largest unit amongst them.